allezgavin/panelSVAR/README.md

 Do NOT try to crash the code!
 I have not implemented much error handling.
 Incorrect input could lead to incorrect output.

 Your contribution is much appreciated!
+Feel free to fork a branch and make improvements.
-Please contact Gavin Xia at gx1@williams.edu for to make contributions or use the code for projects.
+Please contact Gavin Xia at gx1@williams.edu to make contributions or use the code for projects.